 Financial Analyst Interview Questions

-The selection process for the companies involves case-based test and two rounds of interviews.
+The selection process for the companies involves a case-based test and two rounds of interviews.

 What are your career plans?
 Write to me.